-Avoid usage of the medicine in animals allergic to cephalosporin or penicillin.
-The medication should be used with extreme caution in pregnant and nursing animals, and while administered with probenecid or aminoglycosides like neomycin and gentamicin.
-It is advised to inform the veterinarian or pharmacist about the medicines the pet is taking.
-Also, make sure that the treatment is continued, even if the pet is fully recovered from the infections.
-Great care should be given on the dosage.
+Avoid using Cephalexin, or any medication that contains Cephalosporin, in animals allergic to cephalosporin or penicillin.
+Cephalexin, and other Cephalosporin based medications, should be used with extreme caution in pregnant and nursing animals or animals who are taking probenecid or aminoglycosides like neomycin and gentamicin.
+Inform your veterinarian or pharmacist about the medicines your pet is taking and be sure to administer the full treatment of the medicaiton, even if your pet has fully recovered from the infections.
 Over-dosage could lead to adverse side effects.
-Cephalosporin is not effective to fight infections triggered by mites, parasites, viruses or fungi.
-Also, the medication should not be given more often than directed.
+Cephalexin, and other Cephalosporin based medications, are not effective in fighting infections triggered by mites, parasites, viruses or fungi.
+Do not give your pet their medicaiton more than directed.

-The side effects accompanied with the usage of Cephalosporin include loss of appetite, vomiting, and diarrhea.
+Side effects of Cephalexin for dogs and cats and other cephalosporin based medications include loss of appetite, vomiting, and diarrhea.
 Allergic reactions including itching, formation of rashes, and difficulty in breathing are also observed in pets.
 Dogs exhibit side effects such as drooling, excitability and rapid breathing, while cats are observed to vomit and develop fever.

 Cephalexin for dogs and cats, Keflex, Keftabs, Biocef